Tracey Ullman's Show: Celebrity reaction

 Aside from her original characters, the show features Ullman impersonating an array of public figures: Theresa May, Judi Dench, Nicola Sturgeon, Maggie Smith, and members of the British royal family, Camilla Parker-Bowles and Carole Middleton.

 She received considerable international attention for her portrayal of German Chancellor Angela Merkel.
 On 23 June 2017, BBC One's The One Show reached out to Angela Merkel's office and received a statement back regarding Ullman's impersonation: "Thank you very much for your email requesting a statement from Chancellor Merkel for the hilarious Tracey Ullman.
 I am very sorry, but due to the Chancellor's extremely busy schedule, she's in Brussels right now, and the G20 summit is just around the corner, she will not be able to send the requested statement."

 Ullman contends that her impersonations are played with great admiration and affection.
 "I hope they take it in the right spirit!"
-Judi Dench reacted positively to Ullman portraying her as getting away with unethical public behavior because she is a national treasure.
+Judi Dench reacted positively to Ullman portraying her as getting away with unethical public behaviour because she is a national treasure.
 Dench's daughter, Finty Williams, posted a clip of Ullman playing her mother on Facebook with the caption, "brilliant, just brilliant."
 Critics also praised the impersonation, with one writer saying: "Her impersonation of Dench is so spot on that, for a second or two, you can't be sure she is not the real deal.
 Her performance easily transcends the make-up thanks to her mastery of posture, gesture and facial control as well as pitch-perfect vocals."
 In April 2017, while speaking to BBC Radio 4's Front Row, Dench commented on Ullman's portrayal, saying that she doted on it, and dubbed Ullman as brilliant.
 "But I get into trouble now if I go into a shop with a bag over my arm [...]
 A man came up to me in M&S the other day and said to me, 'I've got my eye on you'."
 Speaking to the Radio Times, Dench further stated, "It's so anarchic, I love it.
-It's much more like me than anything else," although she detests being referred to as a "national treasure."
+It's much more like me than anything else," although she detests being referred to as a 'national treasure'."